Fee information for domestic coursework students

 Students are required to pay their tuition fees directly to the enrolled college or, if eligible, can access FEE-HELP to cover some or all of their tuition fees.

 FEE-HELP is an Australian loan scheme that assists eligible full fee paying students pay their tuition fees at university and other higher education providers.
 Sydney College of Divinity is an approved higher education provider and our students may be eligible for a FEE-HELP loan to pay part or all of your tuition fees.
 A FEE-HELP loan does not cover costs like accommodation, laptops or text books.

 You are advised to contact the registrar at your enrolled college for all information.
 The general process would require you to check your eligibility to get a FEE-HELP loan.
 If eligible, you will need a Tax File Number (TFN) and a Request for FEE-HELP assistance form, which the registrar will give you.
 Your form must be filled and submitted to the Registrar before the Census Date (or administrative date).

 You can borrow up to the HELP limit to pay your tuition fees.
-For 2020, the HELP limit is $106,319 for most students.
-If you get a FEE-HELP loan to pay for your undergraduate course, you may have to pay a 25% loan fee.
+For 2021, the HELP loan limit for most students will be $108,232.
+If you get a FEE-HELP loan to pay for your undergraduate course, you may have to pay a loan fee.
 The loan fee does not count towards your HELP limit.
 The HELP limit is currently a lifetime limit and includes all FEE-HELP, VET FEE-HELP and Vet Student Loans and any HECS-HELP loans incurred from 1 January 2020.
 Learn more about the 2020 loan limit changes.